Home Majors Civil Engineering Technology

-Civil Engineering Technology Degree
+Civil Engineering Technology

 Students study the practical skills needed to support civil engineering projects, including surveying, materials testing, construction inspection, and infrastructure drafting.
 Graduates typically pursue careers as civil engineering technicians, construction inspectors, materials testers, and highway maintenance supervisors.
 This major provides a faster pathway into the construction and infrastructure industry than a full civil engineering degree.

-What Civil Engineering Technology Graduates Do
+What Civil Engineering Technology graduates do

 You’ll be the person who translates an engineer’s blueprint into a tangible reality.
 As a civil engineering technologist, your days are split between the office and the job site.
 You’ll use computer-aided design (CAD) software to draft plans for highways and buildings, and then head out to test soil, concrete, and other materials to ensure they meet project specifications.
 A more specialized path is a traffic technician, where you'll collect and analyze traffic data to help design safer intersections and optimize signal timing.